patrickbrown4/zephyr/README.md

         * `-o test` indicates both the folder in which to store the outputs (`out/test`) and the cases file from which to read the input settings (`cases-test.xlsx`).
         * `-s clp` indicates that the COIN-LP solver should be used. `-s gurobi` also works if you have gurobi installed with a working license.
 ### Renewable-energy supply curves
-* **VRE supply curve functionality has not yet been fully tested in this environment.**
 * `vresc_0-prepare-shapefiles.py`
     * Downloads some input data (primarily shapefile maps) from public sources and creates the US states zone map.
 * `vresc_1-icomesh.py`